 2. Wells

 Next up in the ranking is Wells, with a small population of just 10,536.
 Wells came out on top for best city for accessible hotels (29, or 3 per 1,000 people).
-Wells also comes fifth for number of public disabled toilets, and third for number of disabled parking spaces.
+Wells also comes fifth for the number of public disabled toilets, and third for the number of disabled parking spaces.

 3. Chichester